 Pack a large bag of fresh vegetables to snack on.
 Carrots, celery, snap peas, radishes, cherry tomatoes are choices that won’t get mushy in the mix.
 Crunch your healthy way down the highway.

 Water that is.
 Dehydration can cause fatigue.
 Bring an easy access bottle.
-I like a sport bottle that can be squeezed without removing lids or caps.
+Buy a sport bottle that can be squeezed without removing lids or caps.

 Get some fresh air